Ohio’s second monkeypox case identified in Columbus - NewsBreak

 COLUMBUS, Ohio (WCMH) – Columbus Public Health is investigating a local case of monkeypox, an infected 48-year-old male who resides in CPH’s jurisdiction.

-This case is the second in Ohio after top health officials identified the first case earlier this month .
-The resident is isolated and the risk to the general public is low.Boone Co. man arrested for firing rifle toward children
+This case is the second in Ohio, after top health officials identified the first case earlier this month .
+The resident is isolating, and the risk to the general public is low.Sheetz lowers gas prices to $3.99 until July 4

 While uncommon, monkeypox is circulating in the U.S. Monkeypox is caused by a virus that spreads through close, intimate contact or during sex, CPH said.
 It also can spread through contact with sheets, towels and other objects and through kissing.